smithy-lang/smithy-rs/design/src/rfcs/rfc00014_timeout_config.md

 Behind the scenes
 -----------------

-// TODO This is just Zelda thinking out loud and working backwards.

 Timeouts are achieved by racing a future against a `tokio::time::Sleep` future.
 The question, then, is "how can I create a future that represents a condition I want to watch for?".
 For example, in the case of a `ConnectTimeout`, how do we watch an ongoing request to see if it's completed the connect-handshake?
 Our current stack of Middleware acts on requests at different levels of granularity.
 The timeout Middlewares will be no different.